Social and digital marketers who have been in the game for awhile will remember a Facebook rule called the “20% rule” or

-Rumor had it the social network was considering doing away with the “20% rule” regarding the amount of text allowed on ad images.
+According to the rumors the social network was considering doing away with the “20% text rule”.
+The rule showed the amount of text allowed on ad images.
 It’s a guideline that’s caused advertisers on the platform much frustration, and many times a lot of additional work (so much so, that people have devised ways to beat the system).

-In a blog post, Facebook marketer Mike Gingerich had this to say about the rule:
+In a blog post, Facebook marketer Mike Gingerich said the following say about the rule:

 I’m not able to print 20% of the bad words I’ve said while trying to create Facebook Ads without using Facebook image representations.
 Using the word ‘Facebook,’ and making sure the text stays under that percentage.